 You may be interested in our In the Reading Corner podcast interview with illustrator, Laura Carlin.

-Shortlisted for The Branford Boase Awards 2020.
+Shortlisted for The Branford Boase Awards 2020 and Longlisted for the Carnegie Medal 2021.
 You will find many award winning books in our book selections.
 Please visit our Bookshop or contact us, if you have specific requests.